hughobrien/psu-constitution/README.md

 	9. Full time member of staff in an observing capacity TODO: staff of what?

 2. The management of the PSU is invested in the Executive Committee consisting of the nine members listed above.
-Management of the Union consists of responsibilities including:
+Management of the PSU consists of responsibilities including:

 	1. Decision Making
 		1. Reserve functions where long term policy is prime.